ncredinburgh/JavaForSmallTeams/tests/100_use_a_layered_testing_strategy.md

-## Have a layered testing strategarey
+## Have a layered testing strategy

 To effectively catch bugs and prevent regression we need to test at several different levels - unit tests are just **one** of these layers.
 These layers are classically shown as a pyramid.